psantini1992/2DRS_chain/README.md

 in the Sage shell

-For any information, contact p.santini@staff.univpm.it
+For any information, contact

+Giulia Rafaiani g.rafaiani@staff.univpm.it
+Massimo Battaglioni m.battaglioni@staff.univpm.it
+Paolo Santini p.santini@staff.univpm.it